 It is true that the Invisible Hand tells an important truth about the social nature of the market economy, and we have seen how the market economy encourages and rewards trustworthiness and “character.”
 But the record also shows that, when moralists determined that Muslims and Africans were beyond the pale of Christendom, businessmen concluded that it was OK to enslave them to work their highly profitable sugar plantations.
 The businessman cannot be the judge in his own cause.

 It is true that the Exploitation narrative tells an important truth about the world.
 There are unequal power relations; the powerful will always take advantage of their power and, as Marx taught us, the Industrial Revolution enhanced, at least initially, the opportunity for exploitation.
 But let the record show that the worst exploitations in history were probably the exploitations committed by totalitarian governments in the 20th century in their attempts to realize vast social visions in what amounted to social architecture projects.
 Big government is not the answer to exploitation.
-Every government, especially revolutionary government, learns to “see like a state” and comes to regard its people as mere subjects, to be moved around the national chessboard like pawns to serve the needs of the state.
+Every government, especially revolutionary government, learns to “see like a state” and comes to regard its people as mere subjects to be moved like pawns around the national chessboard to serve the needs of the state.
 Governments must let people be people.

 All the critics of the modern era agree that we must get back in touch with our essential humanness in some way: for Rousseau the idea of communal will, for the Romantics our creativity, for the socialists our community, for the fascists our race, for liberals our identity.
 But we cannot return to the Garden of Eden, for it was our knowledge that sent us away from our innocent bliss, and we cannot cram all the evils of the world back into Pandora’s Box.
 We cannot undo the knowledge that the modern era has given us, the feedback loop of reason and experience.
 We cannot un-invent the remarkable systems we have created, not the science, not the heat engines, not the market systems, not the written constitutions, not the communications technologies.
-So what do we do?
+So what shall we do?

 Let us get back to basics.
 We must begin by admitting that our modern governments and our modern corporations are both profoundly oppressive by nature for a simple reason: they deal in force.
 This is not surprising, for both government and business get their inspiration from the Newtonian revolution, and Newton’s Laws of Motion were all about force.
 The Newtonian revolution and the scientific revolution showed how technical knowledge based on reason, combined with age-old human practical ingenuity, could yield powers that made men into demi-gods.
 They showed the power of system and they showed the power of simplification, the Newtonian faith that the way to understand the workings of the world is to simplify the complex experience of the world into logical formulas, the dizzying movements of many interacting entities into a single principle, that all of creation reduces into a single system.
-Moreover, Newtonian dynamics, based on the assumption of absolute space and time, suggested a determinism: you could predict the future based on the past.
+Moreover, Newtonian dynamics, based on the assumption of absolute space and time, suggested a determinism: you could predict the future based on the ways things changed in the past.
 Newtonian faith encouraged people to extend the determinist metaphor into the world of human interaction.
 Governments tried to organize and simplify the societies they governed on mechanical principles, and businessmen tried to organize their operations into systems and simplify their processes by trying to discover a unifying principle to optimize them.
 Thus we come to the view of James C. Scott in Seeing Like a State.
 Governments, by nature, seek to penetrate social structures and make the people they rule “legible;” they seek to simplify social structures and reduce them to a system, to make them amenable to their project of taxation and control.
 Rulers live the dream of Newtonian mechanics and try to replace the natural and unpredictable sociability of the humans they rule with predictable top-down hierarchical structures.
 They seek to reduce human organisms to machines, and not incidentally illuminate the world with the sun of their power and splendor and their superior knowledge and understanding of the world, as a Newtonian observer looks down upon a billiard table universe whose bodies’ motions can be predicted with a simple mathematical formula.
-They convert society into system, social cooperation into domination.
+Rulers seek to convert society into system, social cooperation into domination.

 People made subordinate to and dependent upon the state are easier to control and to exploit.
 The same applies in business.
 Though businessmen develop a culture of trustworthiness in their relations with each other and with their customers they have shown, in their development of plantation slavery and the factory system, that they are capable of using humans as mere mechanical cogs rather than coequal members of human society.
-Corporate mass-production methods are also a way of simplifying the production process so that it is no longer controlled by artisans but management, with production no longer performed by skilled workers but by replaceable, interchangeable unskilled workers; the modern mass-production system in Taylorism disempowers skilled workers and empowers managers and scientifically trained technicians.4
+Corporate mass-production methods are also a way of simplifying the production process so that it is no longer controlled by artisans but management, with production no longer performed by skilled workers but by replaceable, interchangeable unskilled workers; the modern mass-production system in Taylorism dis-empowers skilled workers and empowers managers and scientifically trained technicians.4

 The concordance between the mind of man and the nature of things that [Bacon] had in mind is patriarchal: the human mind, which overcomes superstition, is to hold sway over a disenchanted nature.
 Knowledge, which is power, knows no obstacles: neither in the enslavement of men nor in compliance with the world’s rulers...
 Technology is the essence of this knowledge.
 It does not work by concepts and images, by the fortunate insight, but refers to method, the exploitation of others’ work, and capital...
 What men want to learn from nature is how to use it in order wholly to dominate it and other men.
 That is the only aim.5